twagar11/ansible-labs/4-playbooks-and-roles.md

 a set of data in a single task.
 Although this is quite a contrived example, it is intended to be simple to show you the fundamentals of how loops work in Ansible.
-We will define a single task that runs the [command] module on a single host from the inventory and uses the [command] module to [echo] the numbers 1 through 6 in turn on the remote system (with some imagination, this could easily be extended to adding user accounts or creating a sequence of files).
+We will define a single task that runs the `command` module on a single host from the inventory and uses the `command` module to [echo] the numbers 1 through 6 in turn on the remote system (with some imagination, this could easily be extended to adding user accounts or creating a sequence of files).

 Consider the following code:

 ```
----
+ --
 - name: Simple loop demo play
   hosts: frt01.example.com